RTEMS/rtems-docs/c-user/config/device-driver.rst

 CONFIGURE_APPLICATION_NEEDS_CLOCK_DRIVER
 ----------------------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_APPLICATION_NEEDS_CLOCK_DRIVER``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then the Clock Driver is initialized during system initialization.

-NOTES:
+.. rubric:: NOTES:

 The Clock Driver is responsible for providing a regular interrupt which invokes a clock tick directive.

 The application shall define exactly one of the following configuration options

 * ``CONFIGURE_APPLICATION_NEEDS_CLOCK_DRIVER``,

 * :ref:`CONFIGURE_APPLICATION_DOES_NOT_NEED_CLOCK_DRIVER`, or

 * :ref:`CONFIGURE_APPLICATION_NEEDS_TIMER_DRIVER`,

 otherwise a compile time error in the configuration file will occur.

 ..
 Generated from spec:/acfg/if/appl-needs-console-driver

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_APPLICATION_NEEDS_CONSOLE_DRIVER